 All students are required to participate in yearly informational training about blood-borne pathogens and universal precautions.
-The Exposure to Blood-Borne Pathogens and Infectious Disease Policy can be found in The NEOMED Compass.
+The University has polices on Exposure to Blood-Borne Pathogens and Infectious Disease.

 Students will rotate to a variety of clinical sites each of which may have a slightly different policy.
 Students should be aware of the policy of the clinical site, but in all cases the following general principles apply.

 - Clean the wound, skin, or mucous membrane IMMEDIATELY with soap and running water.
 Allow blood to flow freely from the wound.
 Do not attempt to squeeze or “milk” blood from the wound.

 - If exposure is to the eyes, flush eyes with water or normal saline solution for several minutes.

 Report the incident to your preceptor or his/her designee immediately.
 If the incident occurs during regular business hours, follow the site policy on where to have an immediate assessment.
 If during off hours, report to the nearest emergency room.

 - The cost of health clinic or emergency room visit will be billed to the student’s health insurance.

 - The cost of initial prophylactic treatment should it be indicated will also be billed to student’s insurance.
 Please note, IF THE EXPOSURE IS CONSIDERED HIGH RISK, prophylactic treatment should begin within 2 hours of the exposure, delays should not preclude prophylaxis.

 Notify firstname.lastname@example.org immediately and a student health representative will assist.
 If the incident occurs during nights, weekends or holidays contact Student Affairs at 330-325-6735 on the next business day.
 All records will be HIPAA compliant.